 The Practical Nursing Program is an elevenmonth program that combines classroom instruction with clinical experience.
 Students successfully completing the Practical Nursing Course are awarded a Technical Certificate.
 After graduation, students may apply to take the National Council Licensure Examination for Practical Nursing.
 Persons convicted of a crime may not be eligible to take the NCLEX-PN for licensure as a practical nurse.
+Please see the criminal background information on the Arkansas Department of Health website.
 See the program chairperson for further details.
 The Practical Nursing Program has been granted full approval by the Arkansas State Board of Nursing.